pkhokhali/trishanacademy/ADMIN_SETUP.md

 - Render
 - DigitalOcean
 - AWS
+- Vercel (as a serverless function - requires additional setup)

 Make sure to:
 1. Set environment variables in your hosting platform
-2. Update MongoDB URI to your production database
+2. Use your MongoDB Atlas connection string with the database name
 3. Change JWT_SECRET to a strong random string
 4. Update API URLs in the frontend if needed